Shoulder and Trap Workout for “Boulder Shoulders”

 This is another great exercise for working the rear delts.
 I wrap the band around both of my hands to increase the resistance and get a better workout.

 Begin with your arms extended out in front of you and move your hands (keeping the elbows extended) out laterally towards your sides, touching the band to your chest and trying to pinch your shoulder blades together.

 To really put you over the top and get that heart rate elevated we have the squat punch.
 Now, this exercise doesn’t exclusively work the shoulders – it also works the entire upper body and your legs as well.
 You basically get in the squatting stance (feet shoulder-width apart) lower yourself down 3/4 the way into your squat and hold it.

 Hold this for at least 30 seconds, during which you punch holding your dumbbells in hand!
 This will smoke the quads and your upper body – plus it’s great stress relief!

 Shrugs (bands or dumbbells)

-Of course, this isn’t the complete set of shoulders exercises but it’s a good starting point!
+Of course, this isn’t the complete set of shoulder exercises but it’s a good starting point!
 You can perform all of these exercises together (3 sets of each for 8-10 repetitions) for an effective shoulder/trap workout.

 These shoulder and trap exercises are a great way to get boulder shoulders!
 Start combining aspects of this shoulder and trap workout with some of the bicep, tricep, and ab exercises I have shown you in previous installments.

-Pick 2-3 of each and combine them into a simple, quick upper body workout…
+Pick 2-3 of each and combine them into a simple, quick upper-body workout…

 It will improve your functional strength and help you burn calories!